Just-A-Visitor/Algorithmic-Pseudocode/LeetCode Contests/LeetCode Contest #152/#1178 Words and Puzzles/ReadMe.md

 * Insertion in the trie is trivial, just follow the normal procedure for insertion, and in the end, increase the count of words ending at the last node by 1.

-* For any puzzle, we willl traverse the tree and get the answer.
+* For any puzzle, we will traverse the tree and get the answer.
 Observe that we only need to go 7 levels deep.

 * We explore all the 7 possibilities.
 As soon as we see the first element, we can keep incrementing the count from this node onwards.